Na-VAE/vitok-release/README.md

 }
 ```

-## Acknowledgments
+## Disclaimer

-This work was conducted at Meta Superintelligence Labs in collaboration with UT Austin, Stanford University, University of Washington, Georgia Tech, and Spellbrush.
+This repository is an independent public reimplementation of the ViTok architecture.
+It is not affiliated with, endorsed by, or connected to Meta in any way.
+The original research was conducted at Meta using a separate internal codebase that is not publicly available.